So, who is the person who is responsible for this web site?

 My professional work included computer software/hardware design, professional writing and editing as well as photography.
 Also did some welding and metalwork years ago and designed and built a couple of motorcycles.

-I have facilitated a weekly breathwork class at Gilbert Yoga (Gilbert, AZ) for about a year and a half and am just now starting two classes in the Phoenix area.
-One on Sunday afternoon and another on Wednesday evening.
-You can consult the Events calendar for details.
+I have facilitated a weekly breathwork class at Gilbert Yoga (Gilbert, AZ) for about a year and a half and a class in Scottsdale for over a year.
+I just terminated my weekly classes since I am traveling more lately.
+I have some workshops coming up and you can consult the Events calendar for details.

 My email address is Eric.Rehnke@gmail.com.
 Feel free to reach out with any questions!